geoarrow/geoarrow/format.md

 Arrow supports missing values through a validity bitmap, and for nested data types every level can be nullable.
-For this specification, only the outer level is allowed to have nulls, and all other levels should be non-nullable.
+For this specification, only the outer level is allowed to have nulls, and all other levels (including the inner level with the actual coordinate values) should not contain any nulls.
+Those fields can be marked explicitly as non-nullable, but this is not required.

-In practice this means you can have a missing geometry, but not a geometry with a null part or coordinate (for example, a polygon with a null ring).
+In practice this means you can have a missing geometry, but not a geometry with a null part or null (co)ordinate (for example, a polygon with a null ring or a point with a null x value).

-Note that this doesn't strictly prohibit having NaN values in the coordinates, although this has limited use.

 ### Empty geometries